danielemiller/gold_medal_java_spring_project/README.md

 # Gold Medal Metrics Challenge Project

 ### Overview
-In this project, you will use Spring Data JPA to power an Olympics analytics web app.
+In this project, I use Spring Data JPA to power an Olympics analytics web app.

 ### Testing
 You can use cURL to manually test your API endpoints.